GPT2099/MechaCar_Statistical_Analysis/README.md

 - Lot 1 and 2 have normal distribution. (p-values of 1, and 0.06)
 - Lot 3 has a p-value of 0.04 which is lower than the standard.
 Therefore we cannot assume normal distribution

+## Study Design: MechaCar vs Competition
+Horse Power, horse power, horse power...
+My statistical study will focuse on the towing capacity of MechaCar vs the competition.
+Horse power will be the metric used asssuming this metric is analagous with towing capacity.
+My null hypothesis is that the MechaCars have a higher horse power than that of the competition.
+My alternative hypothesis is that they do not have higher horse power.
+The study will use a Two-sample t-Test becuase it will compare two samples of dichotomous data.
+The study will require data on the competitions horse power compared with the MechaCar data horse power.